Written by: A O’Neill, Licensed Pest Control Technician

 IMAGES OF OTHER BED BUG INFESTATION AREAS

-48. I took the photo below to show other areas of the room where bed bugs can be found.
+55. I took the photo below to show other areas of the room where bed bugs can be found.
 This is the area where the wall adjoins the ceiling.
+This was an infestation that had been left for a while and had grown so the usual hiding places had become a bit overcrowded, hence the bed bug poop on the ceiling.

 PICTURES OF BED BUG BITES

-51. The following image shows bed bug bites to the face.
+58. The following image shows bed bug bites on the face.
 Bed bugs will bite mainly exposed areas of the body and not everyone has a reaction.